 - USD rally is caused, in part, by Federal Reserve policy of raising interest rates, and new import tariffs on Chinese & EU goods, which benefit US producers.

-- As metals are priced in US dollars, stronger USD led to lower metals prices and lower earnings for FTSE Miners.
+- As metals are priced in US dollars, stronger USD led to lower metals prices and lower earnings for UK Index Miners.

 - While copper (a major product for both companies) has not been directly sanctioned by President Trump’s administration, and the focus has been on steel and aluminium tariffs, negative market sentiment has seen copper prices fall 15% from June highs, while zinc prices -18% and nickel prices -13%.
 (Source: LME, 8 August 2018)